-Often described as trendy, Kensington certainly is that, but not in the mainstream sense.
+Often described as vibrant and trendy, Kensington Village certainly is that, but not in the mainstream sense.
 While a couple of corporate giants have joined its mix of businesses, the area has long maintained an independent streak.
-Loyally frequented by students from two nearby colleges and inhabitants of surrounding residential areas, its numerous boutiques and restaurants as well as tea and coffee shops lend it an upbeat bohemian atmosphere.
+Loyally frequented by students from two nearby colleges and inhabitants of surrounding residential areas, its numerous boutiques and restaurants as well as tea and coffee shops lend it an upbeat atmosphere.

 • A wide range of gift shops, fashion boutiques, furniture and home décor shops can be found along Kensington’s intersecting main arteries of Kensington Road and 10 St NW.
 Small shops like Livingstone & Cavell Extraordinary Toys and Mañana Imports and Gifts are cornerstones of the neighbourhood’s independent identity as are fashion boutiques like Kismet and edgy home décor shop Kilian International Design.